PilnyTomas/nuttx/Documentation/contributing/coding_style.rst

 typical C source or header file.
 Sometimes the nature of the content of a file may require that the lines exceed this limit.
 This often occurs in header files with naturally long definitions.
-If the line width must extend 78 lines, then some wider line width may be used in the file provided that it is used consistently.
+If the line width must extend 78 columns, then some wider line width may be used in the file provided that it is used consistently.

 **Line Wrapping**.